Hedging in trading explained

 • Am I managing risk or avoiding a decision?

-• What would I make in a real funded account?
+• What would I do in a real funded account?

 If you’re long, you should have a reason.
 If you’re short, you should have a reason.